 It’s hard to beat as a pocket-carry weapon.

 Other Options to Consider

 The 40 holds 15+1 in the large clip and 9+1 in the smaller one.
 The 9mm, on the other hand, holds 17+1 in the larger clip and 10+1 in the smaller clip.

-I am obviously a Ruger fan, but there are many great options out there to choose from.
+I am obviously a Ruger fan, but there are many other excellent options out there.
 All manufacturers make great weapons that can be better than nothing in a bad situation.

-Hornady, Winchester, and Nosler are just a few that offer a great variety of self-defense ammunition.
-Hornady critical defense has given us a very impressive spec sheet to go along with it.
+Hornady, Winchester, and Nosler are a few that offer a great variety of self-defense ammunition.
+Hornady critical defense gives us a very impressive spec sheet to go along with it.

 When in a critical situation that involves pulling out your weapon, the speed of the bullet is not on my mind.
-I am just trying to eliminate the threat and I want stopping power.
+I am only trying to eliminate the threat, and I want some stopping power.

-It provides a stronger bullet, thus, giving you great penetrating power if needed.
-They, along with all the other ammo producers, have a wide variety of options for you to choose from.
+It provides a stronger bullet, thus, giving you great penetrating power if necessary.
+They, along with all the other ammo producers, have a wide variety of options.

 Check out this video by The Daily Shooter on why the 12-gauge is great for home defense:

-Editor’s Note – This post was originally published in April 2015 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published in April 2015, and has been updated for quality and relevancy.